National Hot Rod Association®

 The National Hot Rod Association, the largest auto racing organization in the world, has come a long way since Wally Parks founded it in 1951.

-In the new millennium, NHRA joined forces with The Coca-Cola Company for a partnership now in its 16th year of presenting the world’s fastest motorsports attraction and fifth year with Mello Yello as the flagship sponsor of the national touring series, the NHRA Mello Yello Drag Racing Series.
+In 2020, NHRA joined forces with Camping World to present the world’s fastest motorsports attraction as the flagship sponsor of the national touring series, the NHRA Camping World Drag Racing Series.

-Under the leadership of new President Peter Clifford, NHRA raced forward in 2016 with a number of key initiatives, including a multiyear partnership with FOX Sports to televise NHRA events from the NHRA Mello Yello Drag Racing Series, the NHRA Lucas Oil Drag Racing Series, and the NHRA J&A Service Pro Mod Drag Racing Series.
+Under the leadership of President Glen Cromwell, NHRA raced forward in 2020 with a number of key initiatives, including a multiyear partnership with FOX Sports to televise NHRA events from the NHRA Camping World Drag Racing Series, the NHRA Lucas Oil Drag Racing Series, and the NHRA E3 Spark Plugs Pro Mod Drag Racing Series presented by J&A Service.
 FOX Sports networks aired more than 500 hours of programming throughout the year, highlighted by 17 live race-day shows, including four on FOX’s national network, in addition to primetime Friday night qualifying shows, and fans are in for more of the same this year.

 NHRA has extremely loyal fans that are committed to the sport they love, and it’s easy to see why.
 They continue to have the best access to the behind-the-scenes action of racing.
 NHRA’s open-pits policy allows fans to get an up-close-and personal view of how teams rebuild engines.
 Drivers are often found in their pit areas, signing autographs and chatting with fans, who have the rare opportunity to get behind the wheel themselves in a variety of racing simulators in the Nitro Alley Fan Zone.
 Those are just a few reasons NHRA fans continue to be some of the most loyal in any sport.